The Volkswagen Golf SV offers existing Golf buyers that little bit more space and practicality. Jonathan Crouch reports on the improved model.

 Design and Build

 Where the old Golf Plus was a bit of a half-hearted effort, the SV is a bit more of an attempt at incorporating MPV design functionality.
 The longer wheelbase is key.
 Volkswagen grafted another 54mm into the wheelbase to create the SV from the ordinary Golf hatch, which might not sound much, but makes a real difference to what you can do with the rear seats.
 The total length has increased by 83mm, adding extra luggage capacity at the back.
-The styling is crisp and handsome, even more so in this facelifted model, which gets redesigned bumpers, smarter halogen headlights with LED daytime running lights, the option of full-LED headlights and standard LED tail lights on all versions.
+The styling is crisp and handsome, even more so in the facelifted version of this model (announced in 2017), which got redesigned bumpers, smarter halogen headlights with LED daytime running lights, the option of full-LED headlights and standard LED tail lights on all variants.

 Drop inside and it's largely familiar stuff from the front seats.
 The classy dash, peerless ergonomics and huge range of seat and wheel adjustability draw no complaints, but the SV gets a custom dash moulding.
 Facelift model cabin changes include new decorative trim, smarter fabrics and the option of classier leather for the seats.
 As for practicalities, well there's adequate storage up front with under-seat drawers and fairly sizeable door bins, but other MPVs ultimately offer more and better.
 The back seats miss a trick too, neither tumbling or being removable.
 The three-seat bench splits 60/40 and can fold and recline but the middle seat is hard and narrow.
 By contrast, you can fold the middle seat down in a Ford C-MAX or tumble the seats forward.
 Headroom and legroom are both excellent, and when the rear seat is slid forward to its furthest extent, boot space increases from a generous 500 litres to a cavernous 590 litres.
 Fold the rear seats down and you'll get up to 1,520-litres in there.

 Market and Model